Safe Snorkeling Practices and Precautions for Expectant Mothers

 Managing Body Temperature

-The water’s buoyancy helps regulate a pregnant woman’s internal body temperature, providing a comfortable environment for exercise.
+A comfortable environment for exercise is provided by the water’s buoyancy helping to regulate a pregnant woman’s internal body temperature.
 This is important as maintaining an appropriate body temperature is crucial during pregnancy.

 Improved Breathing